Serving SAP Fiori UIs

 Validation on Active Entities

-Finally upon saving a draft, all validations for active entities are executed as usual, with invalid data being rejected, so that only valid data gets activated.
-This includes all constraints like @assert and @readonly, as well as all custom handlers registered to active entity events, for example:
+When a draft is saved, all validations for active entities run as usual.
+Invalid data is rejected, so only valid data gets activated.
+This includes constraints such as @assert and @readonly, and all custom handlers registered to active entity events, for example:

 const { Foo } = this.entities